lemlac/mulem/docs/reference.md

 fn(1, 2)
 --)

--- This is not an error, it's a function that returns another function: curryAdd(a: int): fn(int): fn(int): int =
+-- This is not an error; it's a function that returns another function: curryAdd(a: int): fn(int): fn(int): int =
     fn(b) =
         fn(c) =